 git push -u origin main

-if you go to https://github.com/YourAccount/B-cell_DiversityAnalysis.git in your web-browser then you see that part of the sFSS is synchronized with your repository.
+if you go to https://github.com/YourAccount/B-cell_DiversityAnalysis.git in your web browser then you see that part of the sFSS is synchronized with your repository.

 Note that the command ‘git init’ has created the (hidden) directory .git in your Processing directory.
 Don’t remove it.